neobooru/SzuruChrome/README.md

 - Right click any image on a page to import it
 - Configurable list of tags to always ignore (e.g. tagme, highres)
 - [low priority] Import artist commentary
-- [lowest priority] Move from 'options_page' to 'options_ui'
-- [lowest priority] Multiple szurubooru instances (where you can choose to which one you want to upload the post)